EmineSener/Sentiment-Analysis-on-Automobile-Brands/README.md

 However, it can be stated that manual tagging is the most trustworthy approach for labeling text.

+#### Create Model and Feature Extraction with BERT

+The pre-trained Turkish BERT model is utilized for performing sentiment analysis in Turkish.

+With [create_model.ipynb](./MachineLearning/create_model.ipynb), you can train and save a model for performing sentiment analysis on Turkish texts.

+During this process, feature extraction was performed using the `BERT` model, and the data were converted into tensors to be fed into the model.

+The model was then created and trained using the `Keras.Sequential()` function.

+Finally, the model results were visualized.

+Each stage is explained in detail in '[create_model.ipynb](./MachineLearning/create_model.ipynb)' and I recommend that you read it.

+[create_model.ipynb](./MachineLearning/create_model.ipynb) may take some time to run, but since the model is saved as [best_model.h5](./MachineLearning/best_model.h5) after training, you can use the model multiple times without the need to train it again.

 ## Usage

 This is the usage section.